sinoz/tictactoe/README.md

-# TicTacToeFX
+# TicTacToe
-A TicTacToe game written in Scala that utilizes ScalaFX for the graphical user interface and Akka for serversided concurrent processing.
+A TicTacToe game written in Scala and uses the LibGDX and Akka frameworks.

 ### Requirements
 The project is compiled with Java 8 and uses SBT for dependency management.